-This shows a message and pauses the script execution until the user presses “OK”.
+This one we’ve seen already.
+It shows a message and waits for the user to press “OK”.

 The mini-window with the message is called a modal window.
-The word “modal” means that the visitor can’t interact with the rest of the page, press other buttons etc, until he deals with the window.
-In this case – until he presses “OK”.
+The word “modal” means that the visitor can’t interact with the rest of the page, press other buttons, etc, until they have dealt with the window.
+In this case – until they press “OK”.

 prompt accepts two arguments:

-It shows a modal window with a text message, an input field for the visitor and buttons OK/CANCEL.
+It shows a modal window with a text message, an input field for the visitor, and the buttons OK/Cancel.

 - An optional second parameter, the initial value for the input field.

-The visitor may type something in the prompt input field and press OK.
-Or he can cancel the input by pressing a CANCEL button or hitting the Esc key.
+The visitor can type something in the prompt input field and press OK.
+Then we get that text in the

 The call to

-prompt returns the text from the field or
+prompt returns the text from the input field or

 null if the input was canceled.

-The second parameter is optional.
-But if we don’t supply it, Internet Explorer would insert the text
+The second parameter is optional, but if we don’t supply it, Internet Explorer will insert the text

 "undefined" into the prompt.

-Run this code in Internet Explorer to see that:
+Run this code in Internet Explorer to see:

-So, to look good in IE, it’s recommended to always provide the second argument:
+So, for prompts to look good in IE, we recommend always providing the second argument:

 result = confirm(question);